nathom/filetype.nvim/README.md

 </details>

 \* The time my machine takes to source the file goes from 9.1 ms to (0.022 + 0.03) ms, which is a 175x speedup.

+## Contributions

+All contributions are appreciated!
+But please make sure to follow these guidelines:

+- Format your code with stylua, complying with the rules in the `stylua.toml` file
+- Document any new functions you write, and update the documentation of functions you edit if appropriate